-We are currently seeking highly motivated and career-oriented individuals to join our dynamic and collaborative research team.
+We seek highly motivated and career-oriented individuals to join our dynamic and collaborative research team.
 The research environment at MD Anderson Cancer Center offers exceptional support and numerous opportunities, particularly for those interested in the fields of cancer biology, cell biology, genetics, gene regulation, and translational collaborations.

-We have one open postdoctoral position available in the fields of cancer biology, cell biology, gene regulation, cell signaling, and genetics.
+One open postdoctoral position is available in cancer biology, cell biology, gene regulation, cell signaling, and genetics.

 The Park laboratory is dedicated to investigating the mechanisms of tumorigenesis in endoderm-derived cancers and tissue regeneration, with a specific focus on WNT signaling.
 Our research employs a comprehensive approach that includes the use of genetically engineered organoids, mouse models, patient samples, and single-cell transcriptomics.
 Candidates should have expertise in mammalian cell culture, molecular biology, biochemistry, or cell biology.
 Training in bioinformatics related to single-cell RNA-seq will be provided.